nicholashanson/automata/README.md

 ### Profiling

-To run the perfoamce profiles, build with:
+To run the performance profiles, build with:

 ```
 build.bat --profile